-The records of the Emergency Committee include documentation on the individuals who successfully or unsuccessfully sought aid.
+- The Betty Drury collection regarding the Emergency Committee consists of documentation on individuals who successfully or unsuccessfully sought the Committee’s aid.
 In all, some 6,000 displaced scholars and professional persons from Europe appealed to the Committee.
 Of that number 335 were granted assistance through the Committee.
-Of particular importance is series 3 which contains biographical information concerning Emergency Committee grantees, and account ledgers detailing payments to the grantees’ employers.
+Series 3 is particularly notable and contains biographical information about Emergency Committee grantees and account ledgers detailing payments to the grantees’ employers.